Pop-its have been a big trend for kids the last few years. They are a silicone shape consisting of bubbles that can be popped over and over again.

 What Comes with the Pop-it Valentine Printable?

-You get PDF and JPEG files.
+You get PDF and JPEG files of the printable valentines.
 In addition, you get 2 different styles.
-One is used as a tag.
+One is used as Valentine’s Day gift tags.
 It looks like this.

-The other can be printed to attach to a bag with the pop-it inside the bag.
+The other option are bag toppers.
+They can be printed and attached to a cellophane bag or sandwich bag with the pop-it inside the bag.
 It looks like this.

 Where can you Get Pop-its for a whole class?

-Amazon, Oriental Trading, party stores, and more have inexpensive pop-its.
+Amazon, Oriental Trading, party stores, Dollar Stores, and more have inexpensive pop-its.
 My favorites from Amazon are: